What is Aggravated Assault?

 Contact The Manassas Law Group Today For A Free, Confidential Consultation

-To begin the challenge of building a strong defense, the experienced criminal defense attorney team at the Manassas Law Group will meet with you personally for a free initial confidential consultation to discuss your case and identify your representation needs.
+To begin the challenge of building a strong defense, the experienced Prince William County assault attorneys at the Manassas Law Group will meet with you personally for a free initial confidential consultation to discuss your case and identify your representation needs.
 Call us today at 703.361.8246 or send a confidential message on our website.